warrenguy/sinatra-rate-limiter/README.md

   end
   ```

-The following will apply an unnamed limit of 1000 requests per hour to all
+The following will apply a limit of 1000 requests per hour using the default
-routes and stricter individual rate limits to two particular routes:
+bucket to all routes and stricter individual rate limits with additional
+buckets assigned to the remaining routes.

   ```ruby
   set :rate_limiter_default_limits, [1000, 60*60]